poier/PreView/README.md

 Currently, the `sampler` creation can be found in the lines 97-99 of `data/LoaderFactory.py`.
 (And/Or use only a single worker to load the data using `args.num_loader_workers` in `config/config.py`.)
+Note, this process is not always necessary but prevents possible issues during creation of the binary files.

 #### Train with adversarial loss
 For training with the additional adversarial loss just change the training type